Shine is the only UK charity that exists exclusively to support adults in their 20s, 30s and 40s who have experience a cancer diagnosis.

 Instrumental to Shine’s growth were Lesley and Soraya.
 They met in a breast cancer clinic in 2011 and became Trustees of Shine in 2013.Together they also started Shine North East, one of our largest and strongest Networks and raised thousands for Shine’s work.Soraya was diagnosed with secondary breast cancer in 2010 and kept the disease at bay for five years while working hard to promote Shine and make sure that people in the North East got the support she felt they deserved.
 Soraya sadly passed away in November 2015 but remains a huge influence on our work.
 Lesley stepped down as a Trustee in 2016 but remains closely involved with our work in the North East.

-Shine now has local peer support networks across the UK and runs a number of annual events including Shine Camp (a summer camping trip), the Great Escape, and Shine Connect, a conference for young adults with cancer, their friends and family, and healthcare professionals.
+Shine now has local Shine Networks across the UK and runs a number of annual events including Shine Camp (a summer camping trip), the Great Escape, and Shine Connect, a conference for young adults with cancer, their friends and family, and healthcare professionals.
 Shine also runs a number of highly rated and tailored workshops on topics such as working after cancer and managing anxiety and depression.
 As a patient-led organisation, Shine works hard to ensure that young adults with cancer play a key role in the design and delivery of every one of our activities.